Tarek-BG/webtest/README.md

 to Comment code   ctrl+K+C
 to Uncomment code    ctrl+K+U
 <BR>
-block comment, use Shift + Alt + A on Windows
+block comment on Windows, use Shift + Alt + A